dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Upstream/upstream_GATK/steps-upstream_GATK.rst

 Alignment
 +++++++++

-This step uses ``bwa mem`` to align a set of paired ``fastq`` files to the genome reference.
-The ``bwa mem`` alignment uses an additional index file for alternate contigs as described for GRCH38 here (https://gatk.broadinstitute.org/hc/en-us/articles/360037498992).
-The 6 reference files ``Homo_sapiens_assembly38.fasta.64.xxx`` were downloaded here (https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0).
+This step uses bwa ``mem`` algorithm to align a set of paired-end ``fastq`` files to the reference genome.
+We currently use build **hg38/GRCh38**, more information `here <https://cgap-annotations.readthedocs.io/en/latest/hg38_genome.html>`_.
-The output ``bam`` file is checked for integrity to ensure the file has a header and it is not truncated.
+The output ``bam`` file is checked for integrity to ensure there is a properly formatted header and the file is not truncated.

 * CWL: workflow_bwa-mem-to-bam_no_unzip_plus_integrity-check.cwl